Rouen: Culture

 The main opera company in Rouen is the Opéra de Rouen – Normandie.
 The company performs in the Théâtre des Arts, 7 rue du Docteur Rambert.
 The company presents opera, classical and other types of music, both vocal and instrumental, as well as dance performances.
 Every five years, the city hosts the large maritime exposition, L'Armada.

-The city is represented by Quevilly-Rouen football club, currently in Ligue 2.
-Officially called Union Sportive Quevillaise-Rouen Métropole, the club play at the 12.018 capacity Stade Robert Diochon in nearby Le Petit-Quevilly.
+The city is represented by Quevilly-Rouen football club, currently in the Championnat National.
+Officially called Union Sportive Quevillaise-Rouen Métropole, the club play at the 12,018 capacity Stade Robert Diochon in nearby Le Petit-Quevilly.
 Rouen Normandie Rugby represent the city in Rugby Union.
 One of few professional rugby teams from northern France, Rouen Normandie Rugby, currently play in the second-tier Pro D2.
 Dragons de Rouen, an ice hockey club, play in the top-tier Ligue Magnus at the Île Lacroix arena.
 Baseball is also played in the city at Stade Saint Exupéry.
 The local team, Huskies de Rouen play in the top French tier, they also play some games in European competition.